Kee2u/Stock-Analysis/README.md

 Initially, I approached this problem by making an array for the tickers ( tickers(12) ).
 Then I created nested for loops to first go through all the rows in the table and perform the calculations for one ticker.
 Then it went to the next ticker and went through all the rows again.

 **Here is the code I used.
-The values of the ticker array was initalized with the values of all 12 tickers before these lines:**
+The values of the ticker array was initialized with the values of all 12 tickers before these lines:**

           'Loop through the tickers